roc-lang/roc/www/content/tutorial.md

 `as`, `crash`, `dbg`, `else`, `expect`, `expect-fx`, `if`, `import`, `is`, `then`, `when`

-Other keywords are used in unambiguous contexts, so they are not reserved.
+Other keywords are used only in specific places, so they are not reserved.
 This includes:

 `app`, `exposes`, `exposing`, `generates`, `implements`, `module`, `package`, `packages`, `platform`, `requires`, `where`, `with`